General-purpose technology

 General-purpose technologies (GPTs) are technologies that can affect an entire economy (usually at a national or global level).
 GPTs have the potential to drastically alter societies through their impact on pre-existing economic and social structures.
 The archetypal examples of GPTs are the steam engine, electricity, and information technology.
-Other examples include the railroad, interchangeable parts, electronics, material handling, mechanization, control theory (automation), the automobile, the computer, the Internet, medicine, and artificial intelligence.
+Other examples include the railroad, interchangeable parts, electronics, material handling, mechanization, control theory (automation), the automobile, the computer, the Internet, medicine, and artificial intelligence, in particular generative pre-trained transformers.

 In economics, it is theorized that initial adoption of a new GPT within an economy may, before improving productivity, actually decrease it, due to: time required for development of new infrastructure; learning costs; and, obsolescence of old technologies and skills.
 This can lead to a "productivity J-curve" as unmeasured intangible assets are built up and then harvested.
 Impending timeframe to utilize the latent benefits of the new technology is deemed a trade-off.
+Spin-out firms/inventors from organizations that had developed GPTs play an important role in developing applications for GPTs.
+However, it has been observed that the level of cumulative innovation in GPTs diminishes as more spin-outs into application development occur.

 Historical GPT according to Lipsey and Carlaw

 Economists Richard Lipsey and Kenneth Carlaw suggest that there have only been 24 technologies in history that can be classified as true GPTs.
 They define a transforming GPT according to the four criteria listed below: